 QUIZ: Which of the following do YOU consider to be a “Startup”?

-- STARTUP A — a pair of bootstrapping co-founders and 2 unpaid interns, hustling and grinding, working from coffee shops or co-working spaces on their pre-revenue, pre-funding MVP…
+- STARTUP A — a pair of bootstrapping co-founders, hustling and grinding, working from coffee shops or co-working spaces on their pre-revenue, pre-funding MVP…

 - STARTUP B — a 30-employee B2B SaaS company, 7-figure annual recurring revenue, currently raising a Series B round of 8-figure funding, at a 9-figure valuation, with aspirations of being a Billion-Dollar Unicorn!?

 So, which of those are Startups?
 (A?
 B?
 Both?)

 Regardless of your answer, hopefully we can all agree that “A” and “B” are VERY different from one another!
 But, herein lies the rub… [Editor’s Note: I’ve just always wanted to write that phrase for some reason…]

 The problem is that Entrepreneurs from Startups like “A” are reading the same blogs, listening to the same podcasts, and attending the same “Lunch & Learns” that are intended for Entrepreneurs from Startups like “B”… and ALL “Entrepreneurs” are constantly hearing all the same “Startup Lessons” and “Best Practices”…